Kingswow/WNC/README.md

 ### 3) Re-run cmake and launch a clean build of AzerothCore

-### 4) Execute the included "conf/SQL/charactersdb_anticheat.sql" file on your characters database.
+### 4) Execute the included "mod-anticheat/sql/auth/base/auth_anticheat_logs.sql and mod-anticheat/sql/world/base/world_acore_string.sql" file on your World And Auth databases.
 This creates the necessary tables for this module.

 **That's it.**